kr-g/gitonic/README.md

 | Alt-s | push git(s) |
 | Alt-e | commit and push git(s), like pressing Alt-x and Alt-s |

+HINT:

+if not responding to a hotkey, make sure that CapsLock is disabled

 # file status staged / unstaged